engrit-illinois/Test-AdDnsOverTime/README.md

 The number of seconds to wait for each individual ping test to a given computer for a given loop, before timing it out and moving on to the next test.
 Default is `5`.

+### -FlushDnsCacheBeforeTests
+Optional switch.
+If specified the local DNS client cache is cleared before each round of tests.

 ### -IpUnknownRangeFc [string]
 Optional string.
 If specified, the foreground color to apply to IPs printed to the console if they match none of the queries supplied by `-IpRanges`.